 Like most historic downtowns, Bryan has been impacted in past decades by changing market demands.
 Our downtown is unique; therefore, it is critical that extraordinary measures be focused towards reviving the greatness of Downtown Bryan that citizens once enjoyed.
-The Comprehensive Plan identified the need for a master plan to establish an innovative and unified vision for downtown Bryan.
-The resulting Master Plan is collaboration between the public, city staff, and consultants.
-Click on the links below to view and/or download the Downtown Master Plan and Façade Improvement Recommendations.
+The 2001 Downtown Bryan Master Plan is a collaboration between the public, city staff and consultants.
+Click on the links below to view and/or download the Downtown Master Plan and its façade improvement recommendations.

 - 26th Street